guoqincode/Open-AnimateAnyone/README.md

 python3 -m demo.gradio_animate
 ```

-If you only have a GPU with 24 GB of VRAM, I recommend inference at resolution 512 and below.

 ## Training
 ### Original AnimateAnyone Architecture (It is difficult to control pose when training on a small dataset.)
 #### First Stage